-As well as studying a modern language, you'll also follow a cutting-edge degree programme shaped by the research specialisms of our world-leading staff.
+In your first year, you’ll study a foreign language, modern or ancient, alongside Linguistics.
+You'll also follow a cutting-edge degree programme shaped by the research specialisms of our world-leading staff.
 This ensures your studies explore the latest ideas and most exciting areas of linguistics, such as:

 - computational linguistics